psiphi75/web-remote-control/Protocol.md

 The message needs to be standard JSON format, so white space does not matter.
 For all examples in the documentation whitespace is included for clarity.

 A newline character must be at the end of every message.
-This helps seperate messages when communciating over Socket.io, although it is required for all protocols.
+This helps separate messages when communicating over Socket.io, although it is required for all protocols.

 No acknowledgment packets are sent at all, this is left up to the network layer.

+### New Lines

+As mentioned above, all messages should end with newline character.

+There must be no new-line characters in the JSON anywhere, including the text fields.

 ### Message fields